 There is a legal duty for all those who test positive for coronavirus, or are identified by NHS Test and Trace or local contact tracers as a close contact of someone with coronavirus, to self-isolate.

 Self-isolation is critical in stopping the spread of coronavirus.
 It helps to ensure that those infected with the virus, and their close contacts, remain at home and stop virus transmitting to other people.

 Testing yourself regularly using symptom-free tests (Lateral Flow Tests) twice a week is also key, so that we can track anyone who may be unknowingly carrying the virus and spreading it to others.

 Don't forget the basics

-- Maintain excellent hand hygiene – wash or sanitise your hands regularly
+- Hands - maintain excellent hand hygiene by washing or sanitising your hands regularly

 - Face - we still advise that you wear a face covering in enclosed settings and where you can't guarantee good ventilation, and where there may be multiple people gathering

 - Space - keep your distance from others if you can

 - Fresh air - meet outside where possible and let fresh air in when indoors to reduce the spread of the virus